 Whilst following Google Maps to apparently the next closest dispensary, I came across a shop titled Cloud 6ix Wellness.
-Since I was not really in a place to be picky, I stepped past the bud-tender in the threshold enjoying a cigarette and stopped inside.
+Since I was not really in a place to be picky, I slipped past the bud-tender in the threshold enjoying a cigarette and stepped inside.
 I then sauntered into the lobby and waiting area and was asked to fill out a short form of personal and medical information.
 The girl at reception glanced over my answers, checked my ID, and I was promptly allowed access into the back room.
 The backroom was much more barren than I was expecting, the shop carried a few glass bongs and pipes, and at the back of a mostly white room, sat a counter displaying the shop’s flower selection.
-The descriptions for the strains were about as barren as the blank room, with a half gram of flower underneath a glass globe, atop a label displaying just the strain name.
-With no indications of which buds were indica, sativa, or hybrid, and not wanting ask the tender information for approximately 15 different strains, I quickly selected a familiar and favoured sativa, Moby Dick.
+The descriptions for the strains were about as barren as the blank room, with half grams of flower underneath glass globes, atop labels displaying just the strain name.
+There were no indications of which buds were indica, sativa, or hybrid, and since I didn’t want to ask the budtender about the information for approximately 15 different strains, I quickly selected a familiar and favoured sativa, Moby Dick.

-The first thing I noticed about Moby Dick was the state of hyper-focus it put me in, although it was a bit of a cloudy headed state of focus.
-I was uninterruptedly locked in to whatever I was doing at the time, all with a decent sized grin on my face, since I was also blessed with a lovely body buzz.
-When trying to find my sister I walked a good 5 blocks past the Dundas Street Intersection where we were meant to meet; mesmerized by the Chinese shops spilling onto the streets, I reached Queen St. Before I realized that I may have walked too far.
-Doubling back on the unfamiliar streets a slight tinge of paranoia hit me.
-I felt like this crazy homeless man who was talking to himself had started to follow me, so I increased my speed, and a couple of seconds later, looked back over my shoulder.
-I then quickly realized that there was no reason to tense up and went back to my mellow mood, grinning at the eclectic shopkeepers who were actually paying zero attention to me.
+The first thing I noticed about Moby Dick was the state of hyper-focus it put me in, although, it was a bit of a cloudy headed state of focus.
+I was uninterruptedly locked into whatever I was doing at the time, all with a decent-sized grin on my face, since I was also blessed with a lovely body buzz.
+When trying to find my sister I walked a good 5 blocks past the Dundas Street Intersection where we were meant to meet; mesmerized by the Chinese shops spilling onto the streets, I reached Queen St. before I realized that I may have walked too far.
+Doubling back on the unfamiliar streets, a slight tinge of paranoia hit me.
+I felt like this crazy homeless man who was talking to himself had started to follow me, so I increased my speed, and then a couple of seconds later, I looked back over my shoulder.
+Seeing nobody there, I quickly realized that there was no reason to tense up and went back to my mellow mood, grinning at the eclectic shopkeepers who were actually paying zero attention to me.

-At the end of the day I couldn’t stand to be around people and crowds any longer.
-I sat in the back of our Uber Pool barely saying any words to our chatty driver or fellow passengers, and just stared out the window for about 40 minutes instead.
+At the end of the day, I couldn’t stand to be around people and crowds any longer.
+I sat in the back of our Uber Pool barely saying any words to our chatty driver or fellow passengers and just stared out the window for about 40 minutes instead.
 I then pigged out at dinner at the hotel, finishing off most of our appetizer, my own meal, and the fries from my sister’s meal.
-I was basically comatose before even reaching bed, but when we finally made it to the room I slept like an absolute baby.
+I was basically comatose before even reaching my bed, and when we finally did make it to the room, I slept like an absolute baby.